-Southwestern is accredited by the Northwest Commission on Colleges and Universities, a nationally recognized regional accrediting agency by the U.S. Department of Education.
-Accreditation was reaffirmed in the Spring of 2007 after the 5th Year Regular Interim Visit conducted by the Commission.
-Copies of the college's accreditation, self-study reports, approvals, and certifications are available for review by contacting the Accreditation Liaison Officer or requesting to review copies available at the Library, located in Tioga Hall.
+Southwestern is accredited by the Northwest Commission on Colleges and Universities (NWCCU), a nationally recognized regional accrediting agency by the U.S. Department of Education.

+The Northwest Commission on Colleges and Universities has officially reaffirmed Southwestern Oregon Community College's accreditation following a full review in 2002, again during the Fifth Year Interim Visit in Spring of 2007, and most recently following the 2009 Focused Interim Visit.
+Copies of the college's accreditation, self-study reports, approvals, and certifications are available for review by contacting the Accreditation Liaison Officer or requesting to review copies available at the Library, located in Tioga Hall or online at www.socc.edu/accreditation.
 NWCCU Accreditation status is granted as an institution; any program accreditation or approvals are granted by other agencies.